emer/axon/PVLV.md

 * `DWt = lr * DALr * Sp * Rp`

 where `DAlr` is the dopamine-signed learning rate factor for D1 vs. D2, which is a function of US for the current trial (applied at start of a trial) minus VSPatch _from the prior time step_.
 Thus the prediction error in VSPatch relative to US reward drives learning, such that it will always adjust to reduce error, consistent with standard Rescorla-Wagner / TD learning rules.

-Also, the learning factor for the `Rp` receiving activity on the prior time step is the `GeIntNorm` Max-normalized value, not raw activity, because VSPatch neurons can be relatively inactive at the start (this is done by setting `SpkPrv` to `GeIntNorm` for this layer type only).

 # Negative USs and Costs